evjrob/everettsprojects.com/_posts/2017-10-20-bayesian-dnd.md

 $$Prior = Beta(\alpha 0,\beta 0)$$
 $$Posterior = Beta(\alpha 0 + successes,\beta 0 + failures)$$

-Where $\alpha 0$ and $\beta 0$ are parameters of our prior beta distribution, successes is the number of times we saw our chosen face, and failures is the number of times we saw any other face.
+Where <span class="inlinecode">$\alpha 0$</span> and <span class="inlinecode">$\beta 0$</span> are parameters of our prior beta distribution, successes is the number of times we saw our chosen face, and failures is the number of times we saw any other face.

 Before we get started we need to determine a reasonable beta prior to use.
 Let's consider the analysis of a twenty sided dice for the rest of this section, where were are interested in only the probability of rolling a given face, say twenty.
 All other faces will be lumped together as not twenty so we can still work with the beta distribution.
 If we honestly knew nothing about dice, we might decide that any value of **p** is just as likely as the rest, and assign a uniform prior distribution.
-This can be achieved with $Beta(1,1)$:
+This can be achieved with <span class="inlinecode">$Beta(1,1)$</span>:

 {% highlight r %}